Shruthi-Babu/MoodSwings/README.md

 # MoodSwings
-An app that lets you do stuffs realted to your mood!!
+An app that lets you do stuffs related to your mood!!